 After both parents passed away, Pamela unsure of the purpose for her life, began to volunteer at Daniel Freeman Memorial Hospital in Marina del Rey, California.
 Through this program, she met an older woman named Billie, who helped Pamela identify her purpose in life, as a caregiver for older adults.
 Billie’s story is in Pamela’s book, mentioned below.
 While many colleagues in her corporate life cautioned her about leaving a solid career path, Pamela took the leap.
 There were also many others who warned Pamela that she would fail in her desire to change careers and start her own company.

-Pamela completed her master’s degree at Colorado State University, closed the door on her corporate career, and concentrated her efforts to research and volunteer in the aging and caregiving industries beginning in 1999.
-In 2000, she opened the doors of her first company, In Home and Family Services, a company providing caregiver support in the homes of older adults.
-This experience opened further doors when over the years, clients requested additional services not offered by In Home and Family Services.
+Pamela D Wilson completed her master’s degree at Colorado State University, closed the door on her corporate career, and concentrated her efforts to research and volunteer in the aging and caregiving industries beginning in 1999.
+In 2000, she opened the doors of her first company, In-Home and Family Services, a company providing caregiver support in the homes of older adults.
+This experience opened further doors when over the years, clients requested additional services not offered by In-Home and Family Services.

 The book led to speaking and other opportunities for Pamela to educate family and professional caregivers.
 Pamela continued to produce articles, podcasts, and videos and eventually in 2018 ventured into the world of webinars.
 Demand for caregiver education and Pamela’s knowledge of the need led her to another business transition.
 In mid-2018, Pamela formally transitioned from her business, The Care Navigator, to focus on the business in her own name and the website with the brand of The Caring Generation.

-Pamela D. Wilson, Inc. and the Brand The Caring Generation®
+Pamela D. Wilson, Inc. and Her Brand The Caring Generation®

 • Are you feeling alone, embarrassed, unable, or afraid to speak up for your own care and needs?